Rob1B/lanyon/about.md

 I enjoy everything that is low level : OS, compilation, memory etc. But also things that are graphics such as 3D.
 Currently I'm trying to understand
 Linux graphics stack and GPU driver development and I also continue my little proto of a Rust game engine (just the beginning).

-When I'm not on development stuff, I like playing video games (not original I known) like Final Fantasy XIV or League Of Legends.
+When I'm not on development stuff, I like playing video games (not original I know) like Final Fantasy XIV or League Of Legends.
 I'm also a fantasy and SF enjoyer and a drummer.

 Here's my linked :